Why Having Too Little Leads to Bad Decisions

 Mullainathan and Princeton psychologist Eldar Shafir summarize these and many other studies in their new book Why Having Too Little Means So Much (2013, Times Books).
 The takeaway message of the book is this: Scarcity of time, food, opportunity, or even friendship, can create a narrowed mindset in anyone.
 No one is immune.

-Dr. Cummins is a Fellow of the Association for Psychological Science and the author of Good Thinking: Seven Powerful Ideas that Influence the Way We Think (2012, Cambridge University Press.)
-More information about Dr. Cummins can be found at www.denisecummins.com.
+I am a Fellow of the Association for Psychological Science and the author of Good Thinking: Seven Powerful Ideas That Influence the Way We Think (2012, Cambridge University Press); learn more at denisecummins.com.